DirectedGenomics/DemoPipeline/README.md

 This repository provides a minimal pipeline to process data generated with _NEBNext Direct_ kits.
 It serves two purposes:

-1. Provides a pipeline to generate BAMs and somatic variants in VCF format that can be used as-is in a non-production setting
+1. Provides a pipeline to generate BAMs, germline variants and somatic variants in VCF format that can be used as-is in a non-production setting.
-2. Documents clearly a set of processing steps that can be transferred into any pipelining environment
+2. Documents clearly a set of processing steps that can be transferred into any pipelining environment.

 ## Pipeline Overview